-Relevant languages spoken within our lawyer team include German and Japanese.
+Relevant languages spoken within our lawyer team include French, Spanish, Italian and Japanese.

 - Anna Birtwistle provides UK employment law advice to, and co-ordinates legal advice across Europe, Asia, the Middle East and Africa for a global outsourcing HR and benefits provider.

 - Anna Birtwistle and Bettina Bender advised a global luxury brand on setting up operations in the UK and provide day-to-day HR and employment law assistance to the client.

 - David Fisher assisted a US law firm whose US based client was considering the purchase in a pre-pack arrangement of a business in the UK which was in administration involving complex TUPE issues.

 - Advised a financial services client headquartered in Germany in relation to a complex whistleblowing claim, which included an application for interim relief by a German employee based between the UK and Germany.